• Skip to primary navigation

 Tips for making nut butter:

 • If you store this nut butter at room temperature, it will naturally separate.
 It’s okay, you can just stir it up again.
-However, I do recommend keeping it in the fridge to not only prevent separation but also to keep fats in the nut butter from going rancid.
+I do recommend keeping it in the fridge to not only prevent separation but also to keep fats in the nut butter from going rancid.
 It should keep in the fridge for about 3-4 weeks, but I have a feeling it won’t last that long!

 Overview of banana nut butter with a spoon in the jar with nuts and dried bananas scattered on a white background.